bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.2.5 =
+* TBD
+* Made it so that we can have specialized themes, amied at only certain shortcodes.

 = 3.2.4 =
 * April 1, 2016 (Happy April Fools'!)
 * Broke the table styling out into separate files that are all loaded at once.
 This allows a lot more flexibility when implementing the table display.